Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Model evaluation and selection

-with $K(\hat\beta^{(k)})$ being the K-index calculated on the test set for the $k$-th iteration and $\hat\beta^{(k)}$ being the estimated coefficients estimated by the model from the $k$-th iteration.
-Note that this index gives the value $1$ to the most important covariate.
+with $\hat{\bm{\beta}}^{(k)}$ being the coefficients estimated by the model at iteration $k$ and $K(\hat\beta^{(k)})$ being the associated K-index metric.
+The index from Equation \eqref{imp} weights each coefficient by the performance of its corresponding model, assigning the value 1 to the most important covariate.

-In real data scenarios the true number of significant variables involved in a model is unknown, however, here we focus on a fixed number $K$ of important variables, with $K=\lceil \sqrt{n/2}\rceil$ and $n$ being the number of observations in the data, as proposed by Laria \textit{et al.} (\citeyear{Laria}).
-Given the importance index of the $K$ most important variables, we define the power index of each model $k$ for $k=1,\ldots,N$ as:
+Since the true number of significant variables is typically unknown in real-world scenarios, following the suggestion by Laria \textit{et al.}, \cite{Laria}, we focus on identifying the top $K=\lceil \sqrt{n/2}\rceil$ most important variables, where $n$ is the number of observations in the data.
+Given the importance index of the $K$ most important variables, we define a power index $p_k$ for each model $k$ as:

-with $I_{(1)}$ being the highest importance index associated to the most important covariate and $I_{(i )}$ being the $i$-th greatest importance index.